 In doing so, you will learn what interests your child, and you can then incorporate things that spark their curiosity and desire to learn.

 Always be willing to demonstrate how things work, where they go, and how to develop a routine to young children and adolescents.
 Invite your child to learn from you, and model the proper way to perform something before giving them a chance to try it on their own.

 Never stop adapting to your child’s growth and their stages of development.

 Montessori is not just for school, it is a way of life.
 It can go beyond the classroom, into your home.
 By keeping certain principles in mind, such as independence, observation, and acknowledging your child’s curiosity and need for exploration, you too can bring Montessori home.

 Look no further for a “Montessori school near me.”
-We are one of the top Montessori schools in PA.
+We are one of the top Montessori schools in Philadelphia.
 So, if you want to learn more about Montessori, we invite you to give Fishtown Montessori a call at 215-821-1455 today.